CatalogueOfLife/checklistbank/COL-WORKFLOW.md

 ## Taxonomic Sectors
-### The CoL hierarchy
+### The COL hierarchy
-Comes from the existing CoL down to genera.
+Comes from the existing COL down to genera.
 Use `Catalogue/Assembly/ModifyTree` to modify the tree

 ### Mappings